Dry Skin – Symptoms, Causes, Prevention & Treatments

 In contrast, dry skin is not an autoimmune condition.
-It is caused by a lack of oil in the skin.
+It is caused by a lack of natural moisture in the skin.
 It is a temporary condition that can be treated with moisturizers.
 Dry skin is a more localized condition that mainly impacts the outer layer of skin.
 While the two conditions share some similarities and will both cause the skin to be abnormally dry, the underlying causes are quite different.
 Having a prolong dry skin can lead to other type of skin concern such as fine lines and wrinkles that can lead to premature aging of the skin.

 What is Skin Barrier?